West Virginia II (BB-48)

 The court of inquiry, investigating the grounding, found that inaccurate and misleading navigational data had been supplied the ship.
 The legends on the charts provided were found to have indicated uniformly greater channel width than actually existed.
 The findings of the court thus exonerated Capt.
 Senn and the navigator from any blame.

-After repairs had been effected, West Virginia became flagship for the Commander, Battleship Divisions, Battle Fleet, on 30 October 1924, thus beginning her service as an integral part of the "backbone of the fleet"—as the battleships were regarded.
-She soon proved her worth under a succession of commanding officers—most of whom later attained flag rank.
+After repairs had been effected, West Virginia became flagship for Commander Battleship Divisions, Battle Fleet, on 30 October 1924, thus beginning her service as an integral part of the "backbone of the fleet," as the battleships were regarded.
+She soon proved her worth under a succession of commanding officers, most of whom later attained flag rank.
 In 1925, for example, under Capt.
-A. J. Hepburn, the comparative newcomer to battleship ranks scored first in competitive short range target practices.
+Arthur J. Hepburn, the comparative newcomer to battleship ranks scored first in competitive short range target practices.
 During Hepburn's tour, West Virginia garnered two trophies for attaining the highest merit in the category.

 During 1925, the battleship took part in the joint Army-Navy maneuvers to test the defenses of the Hawaiian Islands and then cruised with the Fleet to Australia and New Zealand.
 In fleet exercises subsequent to the 1925 cruise, West Virginia ranged from Hawaii to the Caribbean and the Atlantic, and from Alaskan waters to Panama.